Rufus W. Peckham

-Rufus W. Peckham (Note: Modern sources, including supremecourt.gov, list his middle name as "Wheeler", like his father; however, sources that were published in his lifetime mostly listed it as William.)
+Rufus Wheeler Peckham (Note: Modern sources, including supremecourt.gov, list his middle name as "Wheeler", like his father; however, sources that were published in his lifetime mostly listed it as William.)
 (November 8, 1838 – October 24, 1909) was an American lawyer and jurist who served as an Associate Justice of the U.S. Supreme Court from 1896 to 1909, and is the most recent Democratic nominee approved by a Republican-majority Senate.
 He was known for his strong use of substantive due process to invalidate regulations of business and property.
 Peckham's namesake father was also a lawyer and judge, and a U.S. Representative.
 His older brother, Wheeler Hazard Peckham (1833–1905), was one of the lawyers who prosecuted William M. Tweed and a failed nominee to the Supreme Court.

 Biography

 Peckham was born in Albany, New York, to Rufus Wheeler Peckham and Isabella Adeline Lacey; his mother died when he was only nine.
 Following his graduation from The Albany Academy, he followed in his father's footsteps as a lawyer, being admitted to the bar in Albany in 1859 after teaching himself law by studying in his father's office.
 After a decade of private practice, Peckham served as the Albany district attorney from 1869 to 1872.
 Peckham then returned to private legal practice and served as counsel to the City of Albany, until being elected as a trial judge on the New York Supreme Court in 1883.
 In 1886, Peckham was elected to the New York Court of Appeals, the highest court in the state.
 While sitting as an associate judge on the Court of Appeals, Peckham also served as a member of the Albany Law School Board of Trustees.
 His appointment to the New York Court of Appeals was the third position that Peckham had held after his father, who had also served as the Albany D.A., on the New York Supreme Court, and finally on the Court of Appeals until his death in the 1873 Ville du Havre sinking.

 Peckham was active in local Democratic politics, and served as a New York delegate to the 1876 Democratic National Convention.
 He was also a confidant to such tycoons as J. Pierpont Morgan, Cornelius Vanderbilt, and John D. Rockefeller.
 Many believed these relationships predisposed Peckham to favor business interests while on the Supreme Court.